What kind of editor are you and what services do you offer?

 Provided on request.
 Or you can visit All Writer Resources, the new yelp-style site for editor feedback.
 If you're interested, check me out, if I've helped you, consider leaving a review.

 I've recently finished a google business listing.
-I have no clue how to link to it, but if you google Jodi Henley developmental editor, it should pop right up in the sidebar (like any other business).
-I've been populating it with covers, but since I like to get permission from the author first, I've been doing it super slowly.
+It should pop right up in the sidebar (like any other business).
+I've been populating it with covers, but since I like to get permission from the author first, and I don't really have time, I've been doing it super slowly.
+You can leave a review there too.
+Good, bad, whatever--it's all feedback and I appreciate your time.

 I am strongly character-driven and default to character arcs, which makes me better for people who are invested in their characters, rather than their plot.
 However, I'm also good for people who have a set plot and need their characters to stop fighting the inevitable, because--hey, I teach that kind of stuff. :) And if I suggest changing a scene or anything larger than a simple "delete", I’ll explain my reasoning, because it’s your story and you need to make the judgment call.